 When Prohibition proper began, he didn’t want to concede without a fight, and hid the recipe in a secret place in the country to protect it against being discovered by others.
 The recipe for the unique taste and the secret for the powerful, bright red color of the beer remained lost for a long time.Read more

-“The Spark,” as it is called on the street, has already seen a lot.
+“The Spark,” as he is called on the street, has already seen a lot.

 The little sister of “The Spark”: Shiny is back!